SiraMirai/journey/README.md

 2. Also near the root of a drive, create a "Wabbajack Downloads" folder.
 This folder may be on a different drive.

-3. Download the latest version of `Journey.wabbajack` from this page and place it in your Wabbajack working folder.
+3. Download the latest version of `Journey` from the Wabbajack Browse Modlists page.

-4. In Wabbajack, select "Install From Disk"

-5. Set target modlist to the `Journey.wabbajack` file.

-6. Select the folder created in step 1 as your installation folder.
+4. Select the folder created in step 1 as your installation folder.

-7. Select the folder created in step 2 as your downloads folder.
+5. Select the folder created in step 2 as your downloads folder.

-8. Click the Start button and wait for Wabbajack to install the modlist.
+6. Click the Start button and wait for Wabbajack to install the modlist.

+7. Set up Creation Club content for the Anniversary Edition profile using the instructions [here](https://github.com/SiraMirai/journey/blob/main/CONFIGURATION.md#anniversary-edition).

 #### Common Wabbajack Issues